lemonadesaltbagel/Unbabel-Mind/README.md

 [![Watch the walkthrough & demo](https://img.youtube.com/vi/wlHTPwZr7Nw/hqdefault.jpg)](https://www.youtube.com/watch?v=wlHTPwZr7Nw&t=4s)

-Prefer a direct link? https://www.youtube.com/watch?v=wlHTPwZr7Nw&t=4s
+Prefer a direct link?
+Go to (https://youtu.be/wlHTPwZr7Nw)

 ## ✨ What You Can Do